glamisresidentshall/glamisresidentshall.github.io/about.md

 <h3>What is the Glamis Hall?</h3>
 <br>
-Glamis Hall is a a large hall with a kitchen and ...
+Glamis Hall is a large square room (169 sq m), with a separate foyer, high ceilings, ceiling mounted glitter-ball, LED disco lights, a small stage, a bar area (with pub style fridge and large catering fridge and separate small chest freezer), a separate kitchenette/food preparation area, and ladies/gents toilets.

+The hall is fully disabled accessible.
+Parking on-street only.

 <br><br>

 <h3>Our Mission</h3>